 Were Victorian women really as clueless about sex when they married as we've been told?
 What did they know about pregnancy before it happened?
 What was it like for Victorian women, and how did they face childbirth knowing they could die?
 Were they really encouraged, as one Victorian author suggested, to die with a smile on their face?
 Learn the answers to these questions and others in this fascinating look at pregnancy, childbirth, and childhood in the 19th century.

-August 26, 2020 marked the 100th anniversary of the 19th Amendment giving women the right to vote.
+of Our Equality August 26, 2020 marked the 100th anniversary of the 19th Amendment giving women the right to vote.
 In this program, historian Kathy Wilson investigates why women had to fight for decades to get the right to vote, why black and minority women were excluded from the national suffrage movement, and why we still struggle with women's rights today.

 Some people still think the Victorians were repressed, prudish, and avoided sex whenever possible.
 If that were so, how do we explain the growth of prostitution and pornography during the Civil War?
 This program provides an interesting, entertaining, and revealing look at Victorian society, sex, and the soldier in the War between the States.

 Victorians had a different attitude about death than we do in the 21st Century.
 People died at home surrounded by loved ones, families picnicked in cemeteries on Sundays, took photos with deceased (what’s up with that?) & made jewelry from their hair (yes, really!).
 They also worried about being buried alive or someone stealing their bodies.
 This program explores the Victorians’ fascination with death & the culture they developed to memorialize the dead.

 In 1692 more than 200 people were accused of witchcraft in Salem, Massachusetts; 20 were executed.
 Why?
 What happened to create such hysteria?
 Were the accusers possessed?
 Experiencing delusions caused by eating spoiled grain?
 Discover the real story behind the Salem Witch Trials.